- A traditionally published book = Value

 Remember that most of the New Testament, including Luke and Acts, are letters to various individuals or churches.
 We're still reading them 2000 years later.

 Postage can be an issue.
 I'm old enough to remember when you could post a letter within Australia for 7c and overseas for less than $1.00.
-Now it's $1.10 for a small local letter and between $2.50 and $3.75 for a small overseas letter.
+Now it's $1.70 for a small local letter and more than $4.00 for small overseas letters.
 Phew!
-I guess I won't be sending out 100 Christmas cards anymore.
+I guess I won't be sending out 100 Christmas cards anymore (though Christmas rates are cheaper).
 However, think about who might be blessed by receiving an actual letter and who might like a longer email occasionally.
+Or depending on distance, you can hand-deliver a letter or card.
 You can't underestimate the power of an encouraging word.
 Your words are of value.

 Zines